jineshshah1995/ChannelSubscriptionManagement/README.md

 # Steps to run Frontend Angular

-To start the angular Channel subscription management
+To start the Angular Channel Subscription Management

 1. Goto Frontend_AJ folder and `run npm install`
 2. Open cmd and run `ng serve`
-3. run npm start this will start web server on port `4200`.
+3. This will start web server on port `4200`.

 # Various Operations supported in UI.